Fourth Buttress Rock Climbing

 , 9 R, 1p, 40', gear.

 DD.
 Grand Jam Right

 For routes on the left side of the face, there 2 alternatives.
 1) more popular - cross the bridge, hike up to the water pipe, and walk right to the end of the pipe, at the tunnel between the Third and Fourth Buttress.
 2) you can hike on the larger trail along the river to below the crag and do a loose scramble up to the buttress.
 You can belay here, anchoring in to a huge eye bolt in the rock or you can cautiously scramble across to below the face and create a belay.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fourth Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fourth Buttress:

 Featured Route For Fourth Buttress